Possession of brass knuckles in Wisconsin is a misdemeanor in certain circumstances. Contact us at (414) 270-0202 for representation

 Possession of brass knuckles is potentially a crime.
 Contact us at (414) 270-0202 immediately for help.

 The criminal defense lawyers at Van Severen Law Office, S.C. regularly defend individuals facing all kinds of criminal charges.
-These frequently include violent charges, such as possession of brass knuckles.
+These frequently include violent and weapons charges, such as possession of brass knuckles.
 We recognize the issues frequently involved in these cases.
 Whether your case involves filing and pursuing pre-trial motions, arranging for a favorable plea offer, or fighting for you at trial, we can help.

 Contact us at (414) 270-0202 to schedule a free consultation.